UI Design Testing Tools I Use All The Time

 Although not as accurate as a real eye-tracking study, it can act slightly as a spelling or grammar checker does for your copy.
 It can help flag potential issues and help you make a judgment call.

-Modernize Your Card Sorting with UXOps
+Modernize Your Card Sorting With UXOps

 When it comes time to work on a website’s information architecture, I almost always turn to UXOps.